opicron/mysticbbs/README.md

 # start/stop scripts

-Used the following source for the start/stop scripts https://vswitchzero.com/mystic-systemd/
+Used the following source for the start/stop scripts: https://vswitchzero.com/mystic-systemd/

 # todo: